 - Limited by guarantee: This company’s constitution puts a limit on members’ liabilities to the amount they undertake to contribute in case the company gets wound up; or

-- Limited by shares and guarantee: A combination of limited by shares and limited by guarantee, this type of company limits shareholders’ liability to any amount unpaid on their shares, while having members give a limit on their guaranteed contributions should winding-up occur.
+- Limited by shares and guarantee: A combination of limited by shares and limited by guarantee, this kind of company limits shareholders’ liability to any amount unpaid on their shares, while having members give a limit on their guaranteed contributions should winding-up occur.

 Other company status include: